-K-OL - Optical strain gage based on fiber Bragg gratings
+K-OL - Optical Strain Gauge Based on Fiber Bragg Gratings

-Benefit from the many new advantages of measuring with light - without having to abandon the ruggedness and convenience of the classical strain gage.
+Benefit from the many new advantages of measuring with light without having to abandon the ruggedness and convenience of the classical strain gauge.

 The optical effect that is used for strain measurement is because of the distance of the reflection points and therefore the wavelength of the reflected light being changed by the induced strain.